Bitcoin-ABC/bitcoin-abc/apps/the-overmind/README.md

 `lokadId` `toHex(strToBytes("XOVM"))`
 `versionByte` `OO`
-`actionCode`, the associated action with the tx, starting with `REGISTER`, `LIKE`, `DISLIKE` `msgId`, `u32`, the telegram msg ID associated with the msg.
+`actionCode`, the associated action with the tx, starting with `REGISTER`, `LIKE`, `DISLIKE` `msgId`, `u32`, (optional, only for actions associated with a msg) the telegram msg ID associated with the msg.
 We store all reacted msgs in a database so that we can always look them up, even if they are deleted or edited by the user.
 Telegram API does not offer a reliable way to lookup msgs by ID.

 Available `actionCode`s: